Natural Stone Damage

 There are many causes for yellowing of stone: UV light can cause yellowing over time.
 Iron contained naturally in stone can oxidize and cause yellowing.
 Inexpensive coatings can cause yellowing.
 Mastic used to set stone can yellow.

 If the yellowing is caused by iron contained naturally in the stone, there may be a moisture problem causing the stone to rust.
 Or if the yellowing is caused by waxes or coating strip them off according to stripping directions (see waxes).

 Stone Damage Examples

-4. A polished marble floor had wine and citris drinks spilled from a party and was not cleaned up soon enough causing he polished marble to be etched where wine and citris type drinks spilled.
+- 4. A polished marble floor had wine and citrus drinks spilled from a party and was not cleaned up soon enough causing he polished marble to be etched where wine and citrus type drinks spilled.

-6. A stone mason did a beautiful job installing an exterior stone patio, and sealed the stone with an exterior wood deck sealer causing the stone to turned a hazed white color and no longer was a beautiful stone patio.
+- 6. A stone mason did a beautiful job installing an exterior stone patio, and sealed the stone with an exterior wood deck sealer causing the stone to hazed white color and no longer was a beautiful stone patio.

-9. An appropriate natural stone impregnating sealer was applied, but excess sealer was not removed resulting in a residue that was tacky to the touch created an undesirable appearance.
+- 9. An appropriate natural stone impregnating sealer was applied, but excess sealer was not removed resulting in a residue that was tacky to the touch an undesirable appearance.